cypress-io/cypress-documentation/source/guides/guides/test-retries.md

 # Dashboard

-If you are using the {% url "Cypress Dashboard" dashboard %}, test retries will not change your current experience at this time.
-However, if you are interested in future enhancements coming to the Dashboard experience, be sure to check out our {% url "product roadmap" https://cypress-io.productboard.com/roadmap/1238172-product-roadmap %}.
+If you are using the {% url "Cypress Dashboard" dashboard %}, information related to test retries is not currently shown.
+Showing this information and other analytics related to test retries is on our {% url "product roadmap" https://cypress-io.productboard.com/roadmap/1238172-product-roadmap %}.

 # Tips and Strategies